Umbrella Company in Argentina

 Step 5: Collect an annual wage tax return which reports the annual compensation, deductions and withholdings for each fiscal year from your employer.

-Step 6: File your income tax return on AFIP by entering all sources of income, applicable deductions and personal tax allowances.
+Step 6: File your income tax return on AFIP(link is external) by entering all sources of income, applicable deductions and personal tax allowances.
 Submit the tax return.

 Step 7: Pay out any taxes due.
 The due date for tax payments is the day following the tax return filing due date which depends on your individual tax ID, CUIT.
 This is usually July 1.
 Interest is imposed for late payments (3% monthly), plus fines ranging from 50% to 100% of any taxes omitted.